 What to wear at practice is essential—gear can make or break your performance on the ice.
 It’s important to choose the right fabrics and essentials so your practice can be more about skating and less about twisted sleeves and frozen toes.

 Whether you are a brand-new skater or have been on the ice for years, finding a good practice outfit can be a bit frustrating.
-As a veteran skater now spending my time on the ice with Revolution Ice Unity adult synchro skating, I’m here to share my personal gear recommendations.
+As a veteran skater once taking the ice with Team Reflections Synchronized Skating Team and now spending my time with Revolution Ice Unity adult synchro skating, I’m here to share my personal gear recommendations.
 Keep in mind, these are not endorsements by RIU or by me, but rather, a handful of options to consider.
 Many brands and companies offer comparable items at similar price points that will perform equally as well.
 Hopefully I can help alleviate some of the confusion and unnecessary trials so you can get to practice feeling confident (and warm)!

 I highly recommend wearing three layers on top.
 It’s not too much clothing, but still gives you the ability to regulate your temperature throughout practice.
 I usually go with a a tank top as a base layer, a long sleeve pull-over, and a fleece jacket with a collar to keep the neck warm.